wyuinche/mitum-js-util/README.md

 createAccounts.addSign(sourcePriv);
 ```

-You must add new fact signature by addSign before creating seal or json files from an operation.
+You must add a new fact signature via `Opeation.addSign(priv)` before creating a seal or json file from the operation.

-Then `Operation.dict()` methods work correctly.
+Then `Operation.dict()` method works correctly.

 ```js
 createAccounts.dict();